• Skip to primary navigation

 Why You Should Make Simple Ratatouille

-- It’s low in carbohydrates so good for those needing a low-carb diet eg people with type 2 diabetes or for weight loss.
+• It’s low in carbohydrates, so it’s good for those needing a low-carb diet, such as people with type 2 diabetes or for weight loss.

 How to Make Simple Ratatouille